 See a doctor or dentist about your mouth ulcers if you develop any of the following:

 - unusually large mouth ulcers

-- new mouth ulcers before the old ones heal
+- new mouth ulcers that appear before the old ones heal

-- sores that last more than three weeks
+- sores that persist for more than 3 weeks

-- pain that can’t be controlled with over-the-counter or natural medication
+- pain that you’re unable to manage with over-the-counter or natural medications

 - severe problems eating and drinking